-There is little actual data that exists on the water quality of the Saco, Ossipee, and Little Ossipee rivers.
-Regular but infrequent testing by the state of Maine indicated that water quality has improved.
-The Maine Department of Environmental Protection (DEP) tests the water in the Saco River at six separate locations once every five years.
+There is little actual data that exists on the water quality of the Saco, Ossipee, and Little Ossipee Rivers.
+Regular but infrequent testing by the State of Maine indicated that water quality has improved.
+The Maine Department of Environmental Protection (Maine DEP) tests the water in the Saco River at six separate locations once every five years.
 Their testing regime is physical — unlike the Saco River Corridor Commission testing, which is chemical in nature.

 The Maine DEP looks for the presence of aquatic insects that can be used as “indicator species” for water quality.
 Other isolated and periodic testing of discrete areas along the rivers over the years was carried out primarily by school groups without a commitment to long-term data collection.
 Because long-term background information is not available, it is difficult to determine the current water quality in the river.
 It is also difficult to determine if current land use management strategies and regulations remain effective.